 We have developed a master plan, called the State Implementation Plan (SIP), to keep the air clean.
 It describes how Washington implements, maintains, and enforces national air quality standards — also known as National Ambient Air Quality Standards (NAAQS).

 The State Implementation Plan is an overarching guidance that outlines the process for reducing air pollution from a variety of sources including transportation, wood smoke, and industry.
 The plans are tailored and implemented to meet regional air quality needs.

 The state's implementation plan provides communities the tools to restore air quality to meet federal Clean Air standards.
-The plans are put in place when a community is failing to meet federal standards for a particular parameter, such as ozone.
-Plans may be developed to attain or maintain standards, and may result in rules and programs — such as motor vehicle inspections — to achieve goals spelled out in a plan.
+The plans are put in place when an area fails to meet federal air quality standards, such as for ozone.
+Plans may be developed to attain or maintain standards, and may result in rules and programs — like motor vehicle inspections — to achieve goals spelled out in a plan.
 They are continually updated with input from local clean air agencies and the public.

 Attainment plans are developed and implemented when an area is not meeting air quality standards.
-The plan is designed to bring an area into compliance for specific pollution concerns.
+The plan is designed to bring an area into compliance for specific pollution.

-Plans are developed and implemented to keep an area in compliance once it meets initial attainment goals.
+Maintenance plans are developed and implemented to keep an area in compliance once it meets attainment goals.

 - Infrastructure – Plan to implement new or revised national air quality standards.